JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;List the user documentation components (such as user manuals, on-line help, and tutorials) that will be delivered along with the software.
 Identify any known user documentation delivery formats or standards.&gt;_

   On the main screen of the mobile game, a "Help" button will navigate the user to a help section that will explain the basics of the gameplay.
 With our initial release, we will utilize the comments sections of the mobile app stores to observe user issues with the game.
-The descriptions section for the game on the mobile app stores can be used to provide information to users on any update information.
+The descriptions section for the game on the mobile app stores can be used to provide information to users on any update information of future releases.

   **2.7**** Assumptions and Dependencies**